ZhifeiDing/zhifeiding.github.io/_posts/2023-9-30-History-Of-POWER-What-Makes-POWER-so-Powerful.md

 # 5. POWER 3
-POWER3 was the first implementation of the full 32 and 64–bit PowerPC ISA.
-The POWER3 processor is partitioned into seven functional blocks:
+POWER3是第一个支持32位和64位PowerPC ISA的处理器。POWER3由7个功能单元组成：
-* Instruction processing unit (IPU).
+* Instruction processing unit (IPU)
-* Instruction ﬂow unit (IFU).
+* Instruction ﬂow unit (IFU)
-* Fixed-point unit (FXU).
+* Fixed-point unit (FXU)
-* Floating-point unit (FPU).
+* Floating-point unit (FPU)
-* Load/store unit (LSU).
+* Load/store unit (LSU)
-* Data cache unit (DCU).
+* Data cache unit (DCU)
-* Bus interface unit (BIU).
+* Bus interface unit (BIU)

-Below is the POWER3 processor functional unit block diagram:
+下图展示了POWER3处理器功能模块图：
 ![Pasted image 20230912085752.png](/assets/images/power/Pasted image 20230912085752.png)

-* Instruction processing unit and instruction ﬂow unit.
-Processor performance begins with the task of fetching the instructions for an application, partially decoding them, and dispatching them to the proper execution unit.
-The IPU and IFU are responsible for fetching, caching, and managing the ﬂow of instructions during their tenure in the microprocessor (the tenure of a given instruction begins when it is dispatched to an execution unit and ends when it is completed). the IPU implements a 32-kilobyte (KB) instruction cache and a cache reload buffer (CRB).
-The instruction cache holds 256 cache lines, each of which is 128 bytes in length, and is organized as two 128-way set-associative arrays.
-The instruction cache provides single-cycle access.
+* Instruction processing unit和instruction ﬂow unit IPU和IFU负责取值，缓存以及指令分发和完成整个生命流程。IPU有32KB指令缓存和*cache reload buffer(CRB)* 。 指令缓存缓存行大小是128B，因此一共有256行，组织成128路组相联。 The instruction cache provides single-cycle access.
 The CRB holds the most recent cache line transferred from memory.
 To provide support for virtual storage, a 256-entry two-way set-associative instruction translation lookaside buffer (ITLB) and a 16-entry instruction segment lookaside buffer (ISLB) are also implemented.
 Up to eight instructions are fetched per cycle, up to four are dispatched per cycle, and up to four instructions per cycle can be completed.
 To improve throughput, instructions are dispatched in order, most are allowed to execute and ﬁnish out of order, and then all instructions complete in order.
 Instructions are dispatched to the various functional unit instruction queues and are tracked with an entry in the 32-entry completion queue.
 These unit instruction queues ensure each functional unit an adequate supply of instructions from which to select for execution; they also provide a place for the instruction ﬂow unit to place instructions so that a stalled instruction does not block dispatching of subsequent instructions.
 The completion block ensures that the architectural state of the processor is always correct, enforcing in-order completion of committed instructions and ensuring that exceptions and interrupts are handled properly and in order.The POWER3 processor uses two mechanisms to improve branch-prediction accuracy.
 First, by tracking all outstanding condition-code-setting instructions, the CPU can determine when the branch outcome is known at dispatch, obviating the need to guess the direction of a branch.
 For branches that are unresolved at dispatch, the outcome is guessed and instructions are dispatched speculatively.
 If it is found that the branch was guessed incorrectly when the condition-code-setting instruction ﬁnishes, all instructions beyond the associated branch are canceled, and the correct instructions are then dispatched.
 * Fixed-point execution units.
 The POWER3 processor contains three ﬁxed-point execution units: two single-cycle units and one multicycle unit.
 The single-cycle units execute all single-cycle instructions (arithmetic, shift, logical, compare, trap, and count leading zero) with a single-cycle latency (this means that instructions dependent upon the result can execute in the next cycle).
 All other ﬁxed-point instructions, such as multiply and divide, are handled by the multicycle unit.
 Since the POWER3 processor is a 64-bit microprocessor, this includes 64-bit as well as 32-bit integer operands.
 The two single-cycle ﬁxed-point units share a six-entry instruction queue, while the multicycle unit includes a three-entry instruction queue.
 In contrast to the POWER2 processor, which included two symmetric units that executed both ﬁxed- point and load/store instructions, the POWER3 design includes two dedicated load/store units in addition to the three ﬁxed-point units.
 The independence of the ﬁxed- point execution units and the load/store execution units is obviously a large performance beneﬁt for calculations that are predominately integer in nature, such as Monte Carlo simulations.
 But even in ﬂoating-point calculations, this separation can be important.
 An example of this occurs in a sparse-matrix-vector multiply, which involves address indirection, whereby an integer index must be converted to byte-offset by a ﬁxed-point instruction before it is used by a subsequent ﬂoating-point load operation.
 * Floating-point execution units The ﬂoating-point unit (FPU) contains two symmetrical ﬂoating-point execution units which implement a fused multiply–add pipeline conforming to the PowerPC Architecture.
 All ﬂoating-point instructions pass through both the multiply stage and the add stage.
 For ﬂoating- point multiplies, 0 is used as the add operand, and for ﬂoating-point adds, 1 is used as the multiplicand.
 Each ﬂoating-point execution unit supports three- cycle data forwarding for dependent instructions within the same execution unit when the target of the ﬁrst instruction feeds either the FRB or the FRC operand of the dependent instruction, where the operation is FRT 4 [(FRA) 3 (FRC)] 1 (FRB).
 In the case of data forwarding between execution units, or when, on the same execution unit, the ﬁrst instruction is feeding the FRA operand of the dependent instruction, the latency is four cycles.
 It is worth noting that, for achieving frequency targets, the pipeline of ﬂoating-point register-to-register instructions is broken up into ten stages (Fetch, Dispatch/Decode, Register Access, Execute 1, 2, 3, and 4, Finish, Complete, and Writeback), but only the ﬁrst three Execute stages are exposed for dependent instructions.
 * Load/store execution units All loading and storing of data is handled by two load/store execution units.
 Load instructions transfer data from memory to a ﬁxed- or ﬂoating-point rename register; store instructions do just the opposite, transferring data from a register to memory.
 The performance of store instructions is enhanced by the presence of a store buffer, which is 16 entries deep.
 Store instructions can ﬁnish executing if they have obtained their data; they do not have to wait until the data is written into the data cache.
 The two load/store execution units share a six-entry instruction queue.
 The out-of-order LSU also permits load instructions to bypass store instructions while keeping track of any data dependencies that might exist, further enhancing performance and instruction scheduling ﬂexibility.
 Order among store instructions is always maintained in both the execute stage and the store queue.